dufresnep/OpenGraal.Solutions/README.md

 # OpenGraal.Solutions
-Solutions files for the different projects including in OpenGraal repos for MonoDevelop and VisualStudio
+Solutions files for the different projects in OpenGraal repos for MonoDevelop and VisualStudio